 Fighting malaria in Moissala

-Since 2010, MSF’s work in the health district of Moissala, in southern Chad, has focused on the prevention and treatment of malaria in children under the age of five and pregnant women.
+Since 2010, our work in Moissala, southern Chad, has focused on the prevention and treatment of malaria in young children and pregnant women.
 In 2018, we treated over 5,600 patients in Moissala hospital, 57 per cent of whom presented with malaria.

 We also treated 45,000 patients across 23 health centres, while initiating an assessment of the broader health needs among women and children in the area, with a view to expanding activities.
 Preventive treatment campaigns (seasonal malaria chemoprevention) reached over 120,000 children.

 The humanitarian emergency caused by the mass displacement of civilians in Lac region in 2015 has subsided, with people starting to return home.
 This, combined with the presence of other organisations on the ground, enabled us to complete the handover of our activities to the local health authorities in 2018.

 We also completed the handover of our activities in Am Timan, Salamat region, where we had been running nutrition programmes, supporting the regional hospital’s maternal and paediatric services, and providing treatment for malaria, HIV and tuberculosis since 2010.
 In these eight years, our teams treated more than 40,000 children for acute malnutrition, admitted 20,500 patients to hospital and assisted 17,500 births.

 No. staff in 2018: 589 | Expenditure in 2018: €15.2 million | Year MSF first worked in the country: 1981 | msf.org/chad